Latest Class News

 For all dance classes wear flat comfortable shoes, preferably with smooth soles, and cool clothing as you will get warm.

 All lessons are progressive so no partner is needed.
-No need to book, or prepay, just turn up, join in and have fun.
+No need to prepay, due to covid bookings are needed.

 and roll dancing is easy to learn and only a few lessons will see you